mhmmdarifrivai12/Rice-Plant-Detector/Mobile-Development/Readme.md

 # RIPAD

-AI Image Prediction App is an Android-based application that allows users to upload images and receive AI-based predictions via an API.
+Android-based application that allows users to upload images and receive AI-based predictions via an API.
 The app is designed using the **MVVM** architecture to ensure modularity, scalability, and code manageability.

 ## Features